 “In general, dates in the ‘correct ballpark’ are assumed to be correct and are published, but those in disagreement with other data are seldom published nor are discrepancies fully explained.”Mauger, R.L., Contributions to Geology 15:37, 1977.

-Carbon-Nitrogen dating or more commonly called “Carbon Dating” estimates the age of once living organisms such as ice age fossils, petroleum, or plants.
+Carbon-Nitrogen dating, or more commonly called “Carbon Dating,” estimates the age of once-living organisms such as ice age fossils, petroleum, or plants.
 Recall the process that forms radioactive Carbon-14 occurs when solar rays collide with ordinary Carbon-13 in the atmosphere.
 Carbon-14 dating methods rely on many additional assumptions beyond those discussed earlier.

-The largest unique problem with this dating method outside all the assumptions applied to all radiometric dating methods) is the reality that most minerals that contain Rubidium also have preexisting Strontium incorporated into their structure prior to any decay.
+The largest unique problem with this dating method outside all the assumptions applied to all radiometric dating methods) is the reality that most minerals that contain Rubidium also have preexisting Strontium incorporated into their structure before any decay.
 This frustrates starting conditions and requires additional assumptions from the researcher.
-The researchers are left to determine when the mineral was formed and thereby make an arbitrary mathematical correction thought to account for this assumed initial level of strontium in the sample.
+The researchers are left to determine when the mineral was formed and thereby make an arbitrary mathematical correction to account for this assumed initial level of strontium in the sample.
 Of course, this adjustment, like the presumed formation date, and all the other assumptions, are subjective.

 The study found that the diffusion rate (rate of decay) was not constant because it depended on where the sample was found.
 Samples tested from cracks decayed at measurably different rates than those found in surface areas.
 While the differences were small– the massive half-lives made the results exponentially erroneous.
-The professor on the study Robert Hayes explained that “there’s not a simple equation that can be applied to every circumstance”.
-Meaning that, there are no reliable assumptions that the researcher could apply that might help Rubidium-strontium be reliable.
+The professor on the study, Robert Hayes, explained that “there’s not a simple equation that can be applied to every circumstance.”
+Meaning that there are no reliable assumptions that the researcher could apply that might help Rubidium-strontium be reliable.
 The method is hugely flawed.

 “It’s a pain in the neck…If we don’t account for differential mass diffusion (decay rates), we really have no idea how accurate a radioisotope date actually is.”Robert B. Hayes associate professor of nuclear engineering at NC State.
 Some Mathematical and Geophysical Considerations in Radioisotope Dating Applications.
 Nuclear Technology, 2017; 197 (2) DOI: 10.13182/NT16-98